juanjovn/Task-Shuffler/README.md

 # Task-Shuffler
 This is an iOS app that random fills the spare time gaps with tasks defined by users.
-The target is to __avoid the procrastination__ by choosing for you what you have to do rather than struggling with decisions that ends in doing absolutely nothing.
+The target is to __avoid the procrastination__ by choosing for you what you have to do rather than struggling with decisions that end in doing absolutely nothing.

 ## App tour